aileot/nvim-laurel/APPENDIX.md

-_To begin with, do not forget `;; extends` at the top of your `after/queries/fennel/<type>.scm` if you don't intend to override queries defined by other plugins!_
+_To begin with, do not forget `;; extends` at the top of your `after/queries/fennel/<type>.scm` if you don't intend to override queries defined by other plugins._

 ```query
 ;; extends